+Know all men by these presents:

+I,

+of , do hereby

+name, constitute, and appoint ,

-Know all men by these presents: I, of of age and a resident of age and a resident of, to be my true and lawful attorney-in-fact for myself and in my name, place and stead, to do and perform the following acts and things, namely: 1.
-To attend the 2023 Annual Stockholders' Meeting of APC Group, Inc., or at any adjournments thereof, of which I am a shareholder, and then and there to exercise my voice and vote and whatsoever privileges, rights, and prerogatives may correspond to me by reason of my shares therein; and 2.
+age and a resident of ,

+to be my true and lawful attorney-in-fact for myself and in my name, place and stead, to do and perform the following acts and things, namely:

+- 1. To attend the 2023 Annual Stockholders' Meeting of APC Group, Inc., or at any adjournments thereof, of which I am a shareholder, and then and there to exercise my voice and vote and whatsoever privileges, rights, and prerogatives may correspond to me by reason of my shares therein; and - 2.
 To delegate in whole or in part any or all of the powers and authorities herein covered, by means of an instrument in writing in favor of any third person or persons whom the attorney-in-fact may select.

+Acknowledgement

-Acknowledgement Republic of the Philippines)) Before me, a Notary Public for and in the City of, this day of202 personally appeared who presented to me his/her (Gov't. issued ID No.) issued on at and who was identified by me through his/her competent evidence of No.) issued on at and who was identified by me through his/her competent evidence of identity to be the same person described in the foregoing instrument, who acknowledged before me that his/her signature on the instrument was voluntarily affixed by him/her for the purposes stated therein, and who declared to me that he/she has executed the instrument as his/her free and voluntary act and deed.
-This instrument refers to the Special Power of Attorney consisting of () pages, including this page, and signed by the persons executing this instrument and sealed with the notarial seal.
+Republic of the Philippines )

+Before me, a Notary Public for and in the City of \\\\\\, this \\ day of \\\\\202\\\\ personally appeared\\\\\\who presented to me his/her (Gov't. issued ID No.) issued on \\\\\at\\\\and who was identified by me through his/her competent evidence of identity to be the same person described in the foregoing instrument, who acknowledged before me that his/her signature on the instrument was voluntarily affixed by him/her for the purposes stated therein, and who declared to me that he/she has executed the instrument as his/her free and voluntary act and deed.

+This instrument refers to the Special Power of Attorney consisting of (\) pages, including this page, and signed by the persons executing this instrument and sealed with the notarial seal.

 WITNESS MY HAND AND SEAL on the date and place first above written.

 Doc.
+No ;

+Page No. ;

+Book No. ;

-No; Page No; Book No; Series of
+Series of